Aryan-More7/climate-signal-detection/README.md

 ## Scientific Background

-This project is framed around **detection and attribution** — one of the core research methodologies used by the Met Office and the IPCC to establish that observed climate change is driven by human activity rather than natural variability.
+This project is framed around **detection and attribution**,  one of the core research methodologies used by the Met Office and the IPCC to establish that observed climate change is driven by human activity rather than natural variability.

 The approach:
 1. Train an LSTM exclusively on **pre-industrial data (1821–1950)** using only natural forcing variables — NAO, solar activity, and volcanic aerosols